mvolkmann/blog/src/flutter.md

 This can be used to traverse up and down the widget tree.
 One use is for finding ancestor styles so they can be applied to the current widget.

+All widget constructors must take an optional parameter named "key" that has the type "Key".
+This uniquely identifies a widget instance and is important when widgets will be added, removed, or reordered.
+Often no key is necessary.
+One way to get a key value with the constructor call `UniqueKey()`.

 ### Child Widgets